microsoft/Low-Code/website/blog/2023-lcf/2023-02-18/01 - Power Pages loves Fusion Dev teams.md

 Welcome to `Day 18` of #30DaysOfLowCode!

 ## What We'll Cover
- * Power Pages loves Fusion Dev teams
+ * Power Pages ❤️ Fusion Dev teams
  * No Code & Configuration
  * Low Code & Pro Code
  * Supporting the large teams